libertywing/yanwang.github.io/index.md

 My name is Yan Wang.
 I am currently a senior researcher at Tencent AI Lab, working on Dialogue and Text Generation.
 Before join Tencent, I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.

-## Life & Hobbies
-As the captain of Tencent Technology and Engineering Group and Tencent AI Lab, I have won one championship and two runners-up in Tencent.
-Before that, I served as the captain of the CityU post-graduate basketball team and won seven championships in Hong Kong.
-Furthermore, I met my wife on the basketball team, who was the captain of the CityU female post-graduate basketball team.

-I also served as the Chair of Fitness association of Tencent Technology and Engineering Group.

-About ten years ago, I dreamed to be a professional E-sports player (RTS game).
-Now I am still a top-1000 player in the world in Warcraft III Ladder.
 ## News
 - 2021/07: Paper "Neural Machine Translation with Monolingual Translation Memory" was selected as the outstanding paper of ACL 2021.
 - 2021/06: One papers accepted by IEEE Transaction on Games.